datarobot-oss/qa-app-streamlit/README.md

 ## Feedback custom metric

 Feedback buttons on LLM responses will only appear if the `CUSTOM_METRIC_ID` environment variable has been set.
-Below is an example of a metric for thumbs up and down, you can add it by naviagting to **Console -> Deployment -> Monitoring ->Custom metrics** .
+Below is an example of a metric for thumbs up and down, you can add it by navigating to **Console -> Deployment -> Monitoring ->Custom metrics** .

 ![Custom Metric Example](https://github.com/datarobot-oss/qa-app-streamlit/blob/main/assets/custom_metric_example.png)